Dogebox

 • The T6 bootloader only supports booting from MicroSD cards that are 32GB and smaller (SDHC, not SDXC)

 • WiFi configuration during initial setup is currently not supported.
-The box must be connected to ethernet when you first boot Dogebox OS.

 How to flash MicroSD using dd if=

 • Uncompress the image so you get the raw .img file.
+On windows you may need to download 7-Zip to uncompress the image.

 • On Linux & MacOS, use dd if= to write the file to the raw MicroSD device.